ckormanyos/wide-integer/README.md

 }
 ```

-Wide-integer also supports a small selection of number-theoretical
+wide-integer also supports a small selection of number-theoretical
 functions such as least and most significant bit,
 square root, $k^{th}$ root,
 power, power-modulus, greatest common denominator